qsz746/ITMO_with_fast_SRGAN/README.md

 operating system to use (including version), which data and their format and everything else that you think is essential for a third party to install and run your code to reproduce your results.

 ## For training
-The code will output a discriminator/generator pair every 50 iterations under directory models/.
+The code will output a discriminator/generator pair every 50 iterations under directory models/. <br />
 `$ sbatch train_itmo`

 ## Download log files and use local tensorboard to visualize log files.
 `$ tensorboard --logdir=logs`

 ## For testing, use pretrained model and see the output images
 We need to give the path of the pretrained generater.h5 under "--gen" in the infer_itmo.
-And then run:
+And then run: <br />

 `$ sbatch infer_itmo`